-In order for the non-competitive congestion component to be an accurate indicator of local market power, the reference bus that these shift factors relate to should be at a location that is least susceptible to the exercise of local market power.
-The CAISO selects as the reference bus the Midway 500kV bus when flow on Path 26 is north to south and the Vincent 500kV bus when flow on Path 26 is south to north.
+In order for the non-competitive congestion component to be an accurate indicator of local market power, the reference bus that the shift factors relate to should be at a location that is least susceptible to the exercise of local market power.
+The CAISO selects as the reference bus the Midway 500kV bus when flow on Path 26 is north to south, and the Vincent 500kV bus when flow on Path 26 is south to north.
 The Midway and Vincent 500kV buses are excellent choices for LMPM purpose because they are located on the backbone of the CAISO's transmission system near the center of the California transmission grid with sufficient generation and roughly half the system load on each side.
 Therefore, these buses are very competitive locations, and are least likely to be impacted by the exercise of local market power.
+If the Midway and Vincent 500kV buses are disconnected due to an outage, a distributed load reference bus will be used.

 Every resource with the LMP non-competitive congestion component greater than the Mitigation Threshold Price (currently set at zero) is subject to mitigation.
-Bids from any such resources will be mitigated downward to the higher of the resource's Default Energy Bid, or the "competitive LMP" at the resource's location, which is the LMP established in the LMPM run minus the non-competitive congestion component thereof (Competitive LMP = $LMP_i - LMP_i^{NC}$ ).
-A small configurable adder, which in all cases will be less than \$0.01, shall be added to the Competitive LMP.
+Bids from any such resources will be mitigated downward to the higher of the resource's Default Energy Bid, or the "competitive LMP" at the resource's location, which is the LMP established in the LMPM run minus the non-competitive congestion component thereof (Competitive LMP $is\ LMP_i - LMP_i^{NC}$ ).
+A small configurable adder, which in all cases will be less than \$0.01, is be added to the Competitive LMP.